Print reserves for books, articles, videos, and other materials (including personal copies).

 A librarian can create a web page linking the best discipline-specific resources for your course’s research assignments.
-Visit the Course Guides link on the library web site for examples.
+Visit the Research Guides link on the library web site for examples.
 If you’d like a page created for your course, please contact your liaison.

-Our reference staff can help you identify the best tools and materials for your research needs.
-We are available in each library during regular business hours; in addition, Canaday offers evening and weekend reference service during the academic year.
-We also offer "Ask a Librarian," an email service that guarantees responses to your questions within twenty-four hours.
+Reference staff can help you identify the best tools and materials for your research needs.
+We are available in each library during regular business hours.
+You can also email firstname.lastname@example.org or go to Ask a Librarian for a response within 24 hours.

 Journal article alerts

 Set up profiles with our subscription database vendors, and receive email notifications when new articles are published in your areas of interest.
 Most of these online services will allow you to receive tables of contents from new issues of journals, or the results of a specific subject search; some will also send you email when a specified article is cited by new articles.

 In 2013, Bryn Mawr faculty passed an open access policy.
 For questions about when and how the policy applies to your scholarly work, review the Bryn Mawr Open Access website.
 Publications are made available through Bryn Mawr's open access repository, Scholarship, Research, and Creative Work at Bryn Mawr College.
 For questions about scholarly communications and open access, including publication contracts and copyright, please contact Camilla MacKay, email@example.com or 610 526 7910.